tymyrddin/red-evasion/source/docs/signature/challenge.md

 It is also essential to change the C2Server and C2Port variables in the provided payload or this challenge will not properly work, and you will not receive a shell back.

-## Lab it up
+## Obfuscation order

 * Rewrite `int WSAAPI WSAConnect` to meet the requirements of a structure definition.
   * Import the `LoadLibraryW` library the calls are stored in.
   * Obtain the pointer to the address.
   * Change all occurrences of the API call with the new pointer.
 * Define all pointer addresses needed, corresponding to the structures.
-* The structure definitions should be outside any function at the beginning of the code.
+* The structure definitions outside any function at the beginning of the code.
-* The pointer definitions should be at the top of the `RunShell` function
+* The pointer definitions at the top of the `RunShell` function

+## Obfuscated code

 ```text
 #include <winsock2.h>